Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 And to make your shopping (and shipping) experience fun and easy, let's visit REI Co-op's selection of plus size layering pieces for fall hikes.

-Hiking For Her is an REI Co-op affiliate, so when you purchase using this website, HFH receives a small commission.
+Hiking For Her is an Amazon and a REI Co-op affiliate, so when you purchase using this website, HFH receives a small commission.

-To save time, I pulled together the best of the best extended size layers for fall hiking for you, using REI Co-op's excellent website and detailed product descriptions.
+To save time, I pulled together the best of the best extended size layers for fall hiking for you, using REI Co-op's and Amazon's excellent website with detailed product descriptions.

-Be sure to read the REI Co-op customer reviews for even more insight into whether or not this clothing works well for your body type and hiking style.
+Be sure to read the customer reviews for even more insight into whether or not this clothing works well for your body type and hiking style.

 Now let's get layering!